indexed-finance/docs/community/pool-faq.md

 It's worth emphasising that the Indexed DAO itself does *not* control the assets that comprise the indices that we enable.
 They are kept within the Balancer pools themselves, and ownership of the assets is strictly limited to owners of the index tokens.

-### Do You Make Any Guarantees Regarding Funds I Invest Into An Index?
+### Do You Make Any Guarantees Regarding Funds I Place Into An Index?

 In short, no. Indices are superb instruments for gaining exposure to a large segment of a market at once, but they are subject to downturns just as much as any other asset or instrument.
-As with all crypto assets, do not invest more than you can afford to lose.
+As with all crypto assets, do not expose more than you can afford to lose.

 ## Staking And Rewards